pycascades/welcome-wagon-2019/dining_guide.rst

 *25-30 minutes via public transit*

 Fremont is known for its quirky, artistic flair.
 It’s home to the Fremont Troll sculpture, the most-frequently opened drawbridge in the United States (which doubles as an art studio for the current artist-in-residence) and a number of dining spots and bars.
 The easiest way to get to Fremont from the U-District is to grab either the 31 or 32 bus.
+Fremont, like the UW, also lies on part of the Burke-Gilman Trail.

 +Fremont is something of a nexus of tech companies.
 Google, Tableau, Getty Images, Olis Robotics, and Adobe (among others) are there.